iding-ir/g2-ocean/README.md

 ## About this demo

-What is before you was originally created as a prototype, developed from the scratch, to demonstrate my front-end capabilities (Javascript, ECMAScript6 and GIS) to [G2 Ocean](https://www.g2ocean.com).
-However, later I decided to continue this project as [Mapcraft](https://github.com/iding-ir/mapcraft), an SDK around [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js).
+What you see was originally created as a prototype, developed to demonstrate my front-end capabilities (ECMAScript6 and GIS) to [G2 Ocean](https://www.g2ocean.com).
+However, later I decided to continue this project as [Mapcraft](https://github.com/iding-ir/mapcraft), a Node module and a mini SDK around [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js).

-In this app, mapcraft.js class creates a map view, while script.js uses three mock [GeoJSON](https://geojson.org) files to compute and visualize data onto the map.

-I also used Bootstrap to save time with UI.
+I used Bootstrap to save time with UI.

 [Live Demo](http://g2ocean.iding.ir)

-## Where to look?

-There are two files that you might want to check:
-1. [mapcraft.js](https://github.com/iding-ir/g2-ocean/blob/master/src/js/mapcraft.js): an ECMAScript6 class that creates a map view.
-2. [script.js](https://github.com/iding-ir/g2-ocean/blob/master/src/js/script.js): a Javascript and jQuery file that uses mapcraft.js to create the app.

 ## Data structure

 This app loads three mock [GeoJSON](https://geojson.org) files locally:

 ### routes.json (shortened):

 ```
 {
   "type": "FeatureCollection",